mattburton/beckett/README.md

 app.Run();
 ```
-In this example, the dashboard will be available at `http://localhost:<port>/beckett`.
+In this example, the dashboard will be available at `http://localhost:<port>/beckett` and can be further configured using standard ASP.NET Core route group configuration options - authorization, etc...

-Also, since `MapBeckettDashboard` returns a `RouteGroupBuilder` instance you can further configure the route group as
-needed to add authorization and so on using standard ASP.NET Core route group configuration methods.

 ## Configuration
-There are a number of options available in Beckett which can be configured inline:
+There are a number of options available in Beckett which can be configured inline or via standard .NET configuration:
 ```csharp
 builder.AddBeckett(
     options =>